rodages/Project4-CompanyPlanner-client/README.md

 - Time management was the key for this project - I believe I have spent a bit too much time trying to implement `shifts` functionality - which was the ultimate stretch goal, which made a huge strain on implementing other features.

-- Debugging the Python Django application was much harder and less intuitive than working with JS, where I feel quite comfortable with debugging.
-I have used a debugger inside VSCode for python, which helped me to understand the process a bit better.
+- Debugging the Python Django application was much harder and less intuitive than working with JavaScript, where I feel quite comfortable with debugging.
+I have used a debugger inside VSCode for Python, which helped me to understand the process a bit better.

 - Working solo on such a big project allowed me to be flexible with planning and helped me to grow as a developer as I had to solve all problems by myself.
 I have also read much more official documentation than while working on previous projects where I relied more on finding solutions on StackOverflow and other platforms.